-Bernie Sander’s Steel Chair And Other 2017 Inauguration Day Tweets To Lighten The Mood [Opinion]
+Bernie Sanders’ Steel Chair And Other 2017 Inauguration Day Tweets To Lighten The Mood [Opinion]

 Still don’t believe me?
 Well, Bustle created a list of hilarious 2017 Inauguration Day tweets and memes that will help you laugh through the pain.
 And this list?
 Well, it is just one of many lists with all the hilarious social media posts and pictures floating around the internet about Inauguration Day.

-Whether you are or are not supportive of Donald Trump being President of the United States, I think we can all agree the mood is filled with a lot of hate, anger, and sadness right now.
+Whether you are or are not supportive of Donald Trump being president of the United States, I think we can all agree the mood is filled with a lot of hate, anger, and sadness right now.
 There really isn’t as much happiness and laughter as there should be.
 Fortunately, funny 2017 Inauguration Day tweets can help change that.

-After all, if it wasn’t for the internet and social medial phrases such as “Bernie Sander’s steel chair” wouldn’t be trending on Google right now, but I’ll get to that a little later.
+After all, if it wasn’t for the internet and social media, phrases like “Bernie Sander’s steel chair” wouldn’t be trending on Google right now, but I’ll get to that a little later.
 For now, sit back and enjoy some 2017 Inauguration Day tweets intended to lighten the mood.
 Just consider putting down the beverage for this one.
-No one wants to shoot their beverage from their nose while laughing!
+No one wants to shoot their beverage from their nose while laughing.

 Inauguration Day Weather Report